Nalwa

 Nalwa is a village, as well as an Assembly Constituency in Haryana Legislative Assembly, located in Hisar district in the state of Haryana in India.

 It is situated 168 km from the national capital New Delhi and 27 km from the district headquarters Hisar on the Hisar-Tosham road.

 Nalwa village is the native village of O. P. Jindal, an industrialist.
 His son Naveen Jindal is the Ex Member of Parliament (In 14th and 15th Lok Sabha) from Kurukshetra, Haryana.

 History

-Nalwa, which means Tiger, was named after Sardar Balwant Singh Nalwa, who was the Deputy Commissioner of Hisar district during the British Raj, when Haryana was an integral part of undivided Punjab.
-Balwant Singh Nalwa was the fifth generation descendant of the famed Uppal Khatri Sikh General Sardar Hari Singh Nalwa.
+The village gets its name from General Hari Singh Nalwa.
+Nalwa was a title bestowed on Hari Singh by Maharaja Ranjit Singh after the former single-handedly killed a tiger that had attacked him.
+On witnessing the event, Ranjit Singh's exclamation, "Wah!
+Mere Raja Nal, wah!"
+(Bravo my Raja Nal, bravo), became "Nal wah".
+After Sardar Balwant Singh Nalwa's tenure as the Deputy Commissioner of Hisar district during the British Raj when Haryana was an integral part of undivided Punjab, the village was called 'Nalwa'.
+Balwant Singh was a fifth-generation descendant of the famed Sikh General.